 A pool cover reduces the pool’s chemical consumption and reduces your cleaning time.
 If you don’t want to physically cover the pool, there are liquid solar blankets that act as a molecular barrier to trap in heat and slow evaporation.
 You add the product to the pool.

-summer, you may be able to turn off the heater and just let the sun and air temperature keep the water at an even temperature.
+During the Sherman, TX summer, you may be able to turn off the heater and just let the sun and air temperature keep the water at an even temperature.
 Warm water evaporates quicker than cooler water.
 If you heat your pool, when the air temperature drops at night, you could be losing a lot of water through evaporation, due to the difference between the water temp and air temp.

 Turn off your water features.
 Fountains, slides and sprayers add a lot to your landscape, but the more water that is exposed to the air, the more will evaporate.
 Features that spray water into the air are especially vulnerable.
 Small droplets will evaporate quicker than larger bodies.